davidbragg/pong/README.md

 # pong
-A constrained PoC clone of Ping
+A constrained PoC clone of Pong.